PlayFab/gsdk/UnrealPlugin/ThirdPersonMPSetup.md

 Next, you should follow the Unreal [Third Person Template](https://docs.unrealengine.com/4.27/en-US/Resources/Templates/ThirdPerson/) tutorial.
 This creates the basic project we will use for the rest of this document.

 Then, you should proceed to the Unreal [Multiplayer Programming Quick Start](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/QuickStart/) tutorial.
-NOTE, the first step of this tutorial is an abbreviated version of the one above.
-It upgrades the ThirdPerson project to a multiplayer project.
+Note, the first step of this tutorial is an abbreviated version of the one above.
+This guide upgrades the ThirdPersonMP project to a multiplayer project.

 Once finished with the above guides, you will have a working multiplayer game client.
 Next, we need a dedicated server.
 At this point, you should proceed to the Unreal [Setting Up Dedicated Servers](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/HowTo/DedicatedServers/) tutorial.